maco1717/OSAL-Y-Firmware/README.md

 communicate with USB.

-writen on Assembly and ANSI C, compiled with SDCC and GPUTILS
+writen on Assembly and ANSI C, compiled with SDCC and GPUTILS.

 Toolchain: